jeanmonet/PythonDataScienceHandbook/notebooks/Index.md

 This is the Jupyter notebook version of the [Python Data Science Handbook](http://shop.oreilly.com/product/0636920034919.do) by Jake VanderPlas; the content is available [on GitHub](https://github.com/jakevdp/PythonDataScienceHandbook).*
 The text is released under the [CC-BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode), and code is released under the [MIT license](https://opensource.org/licenses/MIT).
-If you find this content useful, please support the work by [buying the book](http://shop.oreilly.com/product/0636920034919.do)!
+If you find this content useful, please consider supporting the work by [buying the book](http://shop.oreilly.com/product/0636920034919.do)!

 ## Table of Contents